soumendus/fastest_time_of_given_hiking_trip/README.md

 # 4. Standards and best practices.

-Indent the code and document it.
+Proper indentation of the code and document it.
 I have done that.
-Organize all the classes to a header file and the function definitions to CPP files.
+I have followed coding guidelines for function naming and class names.
+We need to organize all the classes to a header file (.h) and the function definitions to source (.cpp) files.
 Currently code organization is pending.
 I will do it eventually.
 I only got a few hours to work in Saturday and some time to upload the code in Sunday.
-Did not get much time.
+Did not get much time to work on this.

 # 5. Explanation